keevitaja/mci-codeigniter/README.md

 ##Description

-Multilingual i18n enviroment for CodeIgniter
+Multilingual i18n enviroment for CodeIgniter.
+Language segment for default language can be hidden from uri.

 ##Developer